- Entertainment and Media»

-Texas Rebel for the common man, Steve Earl has been one of my favorite artists in the entire world for so long that I can't hardly remember not being a fan of his.
-Steve Earl, however, probably doesn't consider himself nearly so powerful as the rest of us who are cognizant of him.
+Texas Rebel for the common man, Steve Earle has been one of my favorite artists in the entire world for so long that I can't hardly remember not being a fan of his.
+Steve Earle, however, probably doesn't consider himself nearly so powerful as the rest of us who are cognizant of him.
 He isn't the least bit shy about anything - and is a man to pattern yourself after regardless of your sex, sexual orientation, religion, or anything else.
-Steve Earl is absolutely and totally honest about everything.
+Steve Earle is absolutely and totally honest about everything.
 The man will not give you a false opinion even if it means that he's going to insult you.
 He speaks his mind without any fear of the repercussions, and such men in this world of corporate greed and envy is very rare indeed.

-The music of Steve Earl is all over the place.
+The music of Steve Earle is all over the place.
 He's played Rock, Country, Folk, Bluegrass, and his own weird and creative styles of fusing all of the previously mentioned styles into his own unique voice.

 Steve is also a poet, wrote a song for Elvis that Elvis Presley was too high on prescription medications to record, and many another artist who has taken his songs and ran with them.
 He's wrote songs that people have described as PERFECT IN EVERY CONCEIVABLE WAY.

-Despite the songwriting genius and moral high ground of honesty that Steve Earl has honed to as close to perfection as is possible for sinful humans - he's a total devotee of his close friend who has passed, Mr. Townes Van Zandt.
+Despite the songwriting genius and moral high ground of honesty that Steve Earle has honed to as close to perfection as is possible for sinful humans - he's a total devotee of his close friend who has passed, Mr. Townes Van Zandt.
 Steve once proclaimed something like,

 Townes Van Zandt is the greatest song writer to have ever lived, and I'll jump on Bob Dylan's coffee table in my cowboy boots and say that.